Sylvexia/ccu_osdi_notes/Midterm_OS.md

 		4. Assembly:
 			1. ```out 0x255 ax``` (write ax to 0x255)
 			2. ```in ax 0x100``` (write to ax from 0x100)
+7. Using the return to libc example to explain why do we need ASLR.
+	1. If we have no ASLR, ```system()``` will at the same address, by utilizing stack overflow to override the return address, and override the parameter system need, we can execute any command by return to libc.
-7. What's the difference between interrupt and function call.
+8. What's the difference between interrupt and function call.
 	1. Interrupts are invoked by hardware or peripheral.
 Function call is invoked by program.
 	2. The hardware and peripheral generate and send IRQ interrupt request) to CPU.
 The CPU switch to kernel modem, and disable the interrupt.
 	3. CPU uses IVT (interrupt Vector Table) to determine the address of ISR (Interrupt Service Request), ISR save the PC counter, register and the context of the task.
 These all happens in top half.
 	4. ISR invoked bottom half, and execute the kernel thread stuff.
 	5. After completing the interrupt task, the CPU restore the state from stack and resume the state.
-8. Difference between SMT and CMT
+9. Difference between SMT and CMT
 	1. SMT
 		1. multiple thread on 1 processor.
 		2. single core interleave the same instruction.